FIELD MANUAL · ED. 01

 Molybdenum Deficiency in Hydroponics — Symptoms & Fix

 Whiptail in brassicas and nitrogen-deficiency look-alike symptoms signal molybdenum deficiency.
-Caused by low pH lockout — fix in a week.
+Caused by low pH lockout — diagnosis and rescue protocol.

 BY ROOTLESS FARM